Beat the heat: How to play it safe when exercising in hot weather

 What should you consider when exercising over summer?

-Besides hydration, there are several factors affecting your body’s ability to regulate its core temperature in terms of how much heat your body (a) generates and (b) dissipates.
+Besides hydration, it is important for you to be aware of several other factors affecting your body’s ability to regulate its core temperature in terms of how much heat your body (a) generates and (b) dissipates (eliminates).

 Weather: It’s a good idea to check the humidity, temperature, cloud cover and wind before going out to exercise.
 Elements of the weather will impact the conditions for exercising.
 For example, sweating is the body’s most important cooling mechanism during exercise.
 If the humidity is high, sweat cannot evaporate to produce a cooling effect.